status-im/gitpivot/README.md

 ### Reward bounties by contribuion in GitHub Issues.

-Issues may be tracked by GitHubOracle, accept payments, depending on the `.gitpoints` configuration, positively reacted posts and merged pull requests/commits generate points that allow issue contributors to withdraw a fair share of balances related to the issue.
+Issues may be tracked by GitPivot, accept payments, depending on the `.gitpoints` configuration, positively reacted posts and merged pull requests/commits generate points that allow issue contributors to withdraw a fair share of balances related to the issue.

 ## Network Features